Ripley: Ash, can you hear me? [slams her hands down on the table]

 But for Lawrence his suffering is palpable, he sheds more than a solitary tear when he has to do these awful things, and in all of it, he thinks he is doing the right thing by the Arab people.
 David, in this case, is different, although we learn he can indeed feel it’s a credit of his programming in which Sir Peter Weyland has allowed him free will, his agency becomes the driving force in his journey from created to the creator.
 He is aware that he has done unimaginably cruel things, although showing emotion he lacks a soul, a conscience by which a man could judge himself.
 He is aware that he is doing bad things but like Lawrence, he sees it as a necessity.

-David becomes like the Xenomorph and Lawrence, a survivor… unclouded by conscience, remorse, or delusions of morality.
+David becomes like the Xenomorph and Lawrence, a survivor… unclouded by conscience, remorse and delusions of morality.
 Because what they admire, they are also themselves.

 Giger’s alien was a reflection of humanity’s darkness, the pure, primordial desires and impulses buried within the deepest pits of our inner selves.
 Looking at the harsh realities of war, we can see how easily humans succumb to their primal instincts.
 In the havoc and mayhem, we become animals, predators.